Bungay Castle (novel): Reception

+Bungay Castle was Bonhôte's first Gothic novel, and it became her most financially successful.
 In October 1797, a review in The Critical Review was lukewarm.
-The reviewer praised Bonhôte's prose and described the hero, Walter, as "a being somewhat different from his predecessors in the dungeons," but found the plot too repetitive and the dialogue "very tame and insipid."
+The reviewer praised Bonhôte's prose and described the hero, Walter, as "a being somewhat different from his predecessors in the dungeons", but found the plot too repetitive and the dialogue "very tame and insipid".
+Nonetheless, the novel sold well, and Bonhôte became one of the best-selling authors with the Minerva Press.
+The novel did not see a second edition, and remained out of print until a 2006 re-issue by Zittaw Press, edited by Curt Herr.
+A reviewer for this re-issue found the story exciting, suspenseful, and "[t]rue to Gothic form".